-The Company's Articles of Association allow the Supervisory Board to form committees from among its members.
-No such committees currently exist.
-The Supervisory Board does not see committee formation as advisable under the circumstances of the Company.
+The company's Articles of Association allow the Supervisory Board to form committees from among its members.
+The Supervisory Board does not see committee formation as advisable under the circumstances of the company.
 The purpose of forming a committee, i.e. increasing the efficiency of the decision-making process, would not be achieved with a committee of only three members.
+All matters are addressed by all members of the Supervisory Board, so that the formation of additional committees is not considered necessary.

-No Executive Board Committees with the purpose of increasing efficiency were formed because of the small size of the Executive Board.
+No Executive Board committees with the purpose of increasing efficiency were formed because of the small size of the Executive Board.